Stroker & Hoop: Plot

 Stroker and Hoop are a pair of private investigators from Los Angeles, who act and dress as if it is still the 1970s.
 Despite their individual high opinions of themselves, both men are hopelessly inept at their job.
 Stroker fancies himself a suave ladies' man, but is generally unpopular and perceived by virtually every woman he meets as a repulsive chauvinist; and Hoop considers himself a crime-solving ace and master of disguise, when in fact he is a gullible nerd and all of his disguises are failures.
-Their only "advantage" over their competition is C.A.R.R., a talking AMC Pacer with its own neurotic personality.
+Their only "advantage" over their competition is C.A.R.R., a talking AMC Pacer with a neurotic personality.
 Because of their abysmal track record and less-than-stellar capabilities, the two men eke out livings solving crimes for people who cannot afford to hire more competent detectives.
 Invariably, their attempts to solve a crime result in bloodshed, violence, and thousands of dollars in property damage.

 A recurring plot point of the series was to take myths and fantasies (such as mind control and Santa Claus) and make them real in an otherwise ordinary setting.
 Stroker often doubts the existence of these occurrences.